Kitten playing with small ball.

 What type of toys are best for kittens?

-Provide soft toys for them to redirect their teething and biting behaviors away from fingers and toes.
+Provide soft toys for chewing and redirect their attention from fingers and toes.

 How do I ensure my kitten gets enough exercise?